XanderXAJ/ryzenadj-decky-plugin/README.md

 This plugin builds [RyzenAdj] from source as it does not provide pre-built binaries.
 See the [`/backend`](/backend/) directory for more details.

+## Special Thanks

+Special thanks to @FlyGoat and the contributors of [RyzenAdj].
+Without [RyzenAdj], this plugin would not have been possible.